The Chesapeake Bay, Scenic and Unhealthy

 When Bob Gallagher(ph), the river keeper on the West and Rhode Rivers sets out on patrol in his red-hulled skiff in the early morning, I can see him outside my front window.
 The water is glassy, smooth and gorgeous, his wake white against the deep blue.

 That's the problem with the Chesapeake.
 It's so damned beautiful.
 That beauty masks the problems that lie beneath the surface.
 You'd never know, looking at it, that vast stretches are dead zones where there's not enough oxygen to support life.
 You'd never know, looking at it, that the legendary crab and oyster populations are a fraction of what they used to be.
 You'd never guess that the Chesapeake Bay, the nation's largest and once most productive estuary, is dying.

 You'd certainly never know it from the headlines over the years in which political leaders declare their determination to clean up the bay.
 Beginning in 1987 and repeatedly every few years since, the politicians who govern Maryland, Virginia, Delaware, Pennsylvania and the District of Columbia have gotten together and promised to redouble their efforts.

 Let's make the Chesapeake Bay the model for the country, they say.
 If we can salvage the bay, we can do the same for the Gulf of Mexico, for San Francisco Bay, you name it.

-It'll cost money, of course, big money.
-A blue ribbon panel studied the matter and came up with a figure: $15 billion to clean up the sewage plants and eliminate the agricultural runoff and still accommodate the 100,000 new residents who settle along the Chesapeake's fragile shorelines every year.
+A: $15 billion to clean up the sewage plants and eliminate the agricultural runoff and still accommodate the 100,000 new residents who settle along the Chesapeake's fragile shorelines every year.